flanglet/kanzi-cpp/README.md

 Ubuntu 22.04.3 LTS

 Kanzi version 2.2 C++ implementation.
-Default block size.

 On this machine kanzi can use up to 16 threads depending on compression level (the default block size at level 9 is 32MB, severly limiting the number of threads